MatthiasKauzmann/spring-ldap-tokenGroups/README.md

 But if these groups were also members in some other groups - let's say in 10 - I'd have a total count of 30 (adding my indirect/transient memberships).
 This piece of information is hard to get!
 Trust me.

+There's no method called getTokenGroups(), not in Java or elsewhere.
+A collegue of mine who's a .NET-developer told me that there's a method called refreshCache() in C#.
+It refreshes AD's property cache which is key to get tokenGroups since the operation of gathering tokenGroups exceeds AD's short living cache: by the time AD has gathered one's tokenGroups it has already forgotten whose tokenGroups it was^^ Still,

 A naive approach would be to gather transient memberships by recursion.
-You would start with fetching an user's memberOf-attribute, which returns a list of the distinguished names of the memberships.
-A ```distinguished name``` is the best filter one can provide for a LDAP search b/c it's the complete path, which is the fastest route to resources in hierarchical databases like AD.
+You would start with fetching an user's memberOf-attribute, which returns a list of distinguished names of the memberships.
+A ```distinguished name``` (DN) is the best filter one can provide for a LDAP search b/c it's the complete path, which is the fastest route to resources in hierarchical databases like AD.
+Despite the DN, this approach is not of high-performance.
+It's actually really slow.
+You would need to implement a recursive method that calls itself for each
+DN in a DN's memberOf-attribute and find memberships until every group's group and so forth is gathered.

 A request to LDAP comes with a short living properties cache